-How does it work?
+How does a Business VPN work?

 Think of a VPN as creating your very own tunnel between your device and the rest of the web.
-Your location and your IP address will remain hidden as your traffic goes to the VPN server before interacting with everything beyond; only your VPN will see this traffic.
+Your location and your IP address will remain hidden as your traffic goes to the VPN server before interacting with everything beyond.
+Only your VPN will see this traffic.

-When using public WiFi
+#1 When using public WiFi

-Prevent being tracked by your ISP
+#2 To prevent being tracked by your ISP

-When you don’t want web access to change with your location
+#3 When you don’t want web access to change with your location

-Avoiding blocks and censorship on websites
+#4 To avoid blocks & censorship on websites